 Palazzo Pitti

-The Palazzo Pitti dates back to the 15th century and was built by the Medici rival, Luca Pitta.
-But the Medici ended up buying it in 1550 (yes the Medici really were everywhere) and since then has changed hands a few times over the centuries.
+The Palazzo Pitti dates back to the 15th century and was built by the Medici rival, Luca Pitti.
+But the Medici ended up buying it in 1550 (yes, the Medici really were everywhere), and since then, it has changed hands a few times over the centuries.

-It’s just across the Arno River a short stroll from Ponte Vecchio bridge.
+It’s just across the Arno River, a short stroll from the Ponte Vecchio bridge.

 Today it houses several museums inside, including the Palatine Gallery, Porcelain Museum, and others.
 It’s actually the biggest museum complex in Florence.